plotly/plotly.py/doc/python/horizontal-bar-charts.md

 import pandas as pd
 import plotly.graph_objects as go

-data = {
-    "Category": ["Content Quality", "Instructor Effectiveness", "Ease of Use", "Customer Support", "Value for Money"], "Somewhat Agree": [30, 25, 40, 20, 49],
-    "Strongly Agree": [40, 35, 50, 30, 60],
-    "Somewhat Disagree": [-20, -15, -25, -10, -30],
-    "Strongly Disagree": [-10, -50, -15, -15,-20]
-}
-df = pd.DataFrame(data)
+df = pd.read_csv('https://raw.githubusercontent.com/plotly/datasets/refs/heads/master/gss_2002_5_pt_likert.csv')
-print(df.columns)
+#data source details are in this CSV file
+df.rename(columns={'Unnamed: 0':"Category"}, inplace=True)

+#achieve the diverging effect by putting a negative sign on the "disagree" answers
+for v in ["Disagree","Strongly Disagree"]:
+    df[v]=df[v]*-1

 fig = go.Figure()
+# this color palette conveys meaning:  blues for negative, reds for positive, gray for Neither Agree nor Disagree
 color_by_category={
     "Strongly Agree":'darkblue',
-    "Somewhat Agree":'lightblue',
-    "Somewhat Disagree":'orange',
+    "Agree":'lightblue',
+    "Disagree":'orange',
     "Strongly Disagree":'red',
+    "Neither Agree nor Disagree":'gray',
 }

 # We want the legend to be ordered in the same order that the categories appear, left to right --
-# which is different from the order in which we add the traces to the figure.
+# which is different from the order in which we have to add the traces to the figure.
-# since we need to create the "somewhat" traces first, then the "strongly" traces to display
+# since we need to create the "somewhat" traces before the "strongly" traces to display
 # the segments in the desired order
 legend_rank_by_category={
     "Strongly Disagree":1,
-    "Somewhat Disagree":2,
-    "Somewhat Agree":3,
+    "Disagree":2,
+    "Agree":3,
     "Strongly Agree":4,
+    "Neither Agree nor Disagree":5
 }
 # Add bars for each category
-for col in df.columns[1:]:
+for col in ["Disagree","Strongly Disagree","Agree","Strongly Agree"]:
     fig.add_trace(go.Bar(
         y=df["Category"],
         x=df[col],